 - If you withdraw from WriCampia before May 1st, and if we can fill the spot with another camper the same age as your camper, then we can refund the fee minus the deposit.
 There are no refunds after May 1st.

 - Is financial aid available?

 - Yes, we have limited financial aid available.

 - How do I apply for financial aid?

 - This all happens on CampDoc.
 To apply, fill out your WriCampia application, indicate that you are applying for financial aid, and submit your complete financials via CampDoc.
-If you are applying for financial aid, you will not be required to pay the deposit, however we will only be able to hold your spot for two weeks if you have not submitted your financials.
-Please do not email financial data to email@example.com.
+If you are applying for financial aid, you will not be required to pay a deposit, however we will only be able to hold your spot for two weeks if you have not submitted your financials.
+Please do not email financial data to firstname.lastname@example.org.

 - Will Writopia provide transportation?